Yagodnik/OpenCL_Example/README.md

 # OpenCL_Example
 OpenCL + LibAV example.
-Convetion from YUV to RGB.
+Convertion from YUV to RGB.